AHMerrill/Bond-Calculator/README.md

 # Bond Valuation Calculator - Streamlit App

 This is a Streamlit web application that converts the Jupyter notebook functionality for bond valuation calculations into an interactive web interface.
+The background code was created by Zan Merrill, but the streamlit conversion was done using the app Cursor.

 ## Features